hilton/hilton.github.com/blog/_posts/2014-11-26-supplier-rejection-management.md

 </Response>
 {% endhighlight %}

-As you can see in this example, Twilio can capture key-presses using a similar model to HTML form processing, and request a new web service resource whose TwiML (XML) response handles the next step.
+As you can see in this example, Twilio captures key-presses using a similar model to HTML form processing, and requests a new web service resource whose TwiML (XML) response handles the next step in the menu.
 Twilio sends a POST request to the given `/srm/navigate-1` with a `Digits` request parameter that captures the key the caller pressed.

 ## Martin’s maze